Robert De Niro as Neil McCauley, professional armed robber

 Days later, McCauley sports the same suit when Lt.
 Hanna is following him westbound on California’s I-105, also known as the Century Freeway but officially called the “Glenn Anderson Freeway”.
 Hanna pulls him over just before hitting Exit 2B, which would exit onto I-405 to Santa Monica and Long Beach.
 Hanna invites McCauley out for a cup of coffee.

-Although only described as “Food Stand” in the screenplay, Kate Mantilini has gained noted popularity for its use in Heat as the first location where De Niro and Pacino shared the screen.
+Although only described as “Food Stand” in the screenplay, Kate Mantilini has gained notoriety for its use in Heat as the first location where De Niro and Pacino shared the screen.
 The restaurant is proud of the fact, mentioning it on their website and taking reservations for diners at table #71, better known as “The Table”, which is where the two men sat for the scene.
 Above the door, “Heat” is spelled out in neon with a large poster of De Niro and Pacino inside the establishment.
 The scene took three days to film, with Mann using the restaurant’s actual employees as extras.
 He awarded them all with a SAG card on the last day of filming.

 It is in the brief but iconic scene at Kate Mantilini where De Niro and Pacino show off why they’re two of the most legendary actors to ever hit the screen.
 It’s well-written, of course, but their delivery (unrehearsed, as requested by De Niro) makes the scene stand out as a genuine conversation between two talented men on opposing sides of the law…